baldawr1/SparkDynamicModeCalculation/README.md

 +-------+-----------+---+----+-------+
 ```

-Based on the column/features name provided as input , the code will generate the dynamic spark sql.
+Lets assume primary keys are - zipcode and city and mode needs to generated across - age and salary.

-Lets say primary keys are - zipcode and city and mode needs to generated across - age and salary.
+Based on the column/features name provided as input , the code will generate the following spark sql dynamically based on the above inputs
 ```
 select zipcode ,city
 , max(age_mode) as age_mode